 A service-level agreement is essentially a contract between Marketing and Sales that clearly outlines what the collective revenue (and other) goals are, who’s responsible for what, what specific actions are to be taken when, and more.
 Part of that is coming to agreement on what an MQL and SQL are, and what each department’s role is in managing leads – what actions have to happen for us to move our MQL to an SQL?
 What steps does Sales have to take once a lead is turned over?
 When?
 How?

 This agreement creates accountability for both teams, and outlines all the metrics that will be measured every month and quarter to determine success.

 Not every MQL is ready to buy.
 In fact, studies have shown that 73% of your leads will not be sales-ready when first generated.
 That’s where lead nurturing comes in.
 Lead nurturing – continuing to offer relevant content to the lead through email offers and other channels – guides them down the funnel toward making a purchase.
 Because you’re offering content that’s relevant to his needs (you know this because he’s had to offer some information about his situation in download form fields, and because of the nature of the content he’s downloaded), nurturing is “warming him up” with incontrovertible evidence of your fit with his company.
 We can’t underscore the importance of smart and consistent lead nurturing.
 Consider these two facts:

 - Leads who are nurtured with targeted content produce a 20% increase in sales opportunities (DemandGen)

 - Companies that excel at lead nurturing generate 50% more sales-ready leads at a 33% lower cost (Forrester Research)

 There’s a lot more I could talk about in each of these areas; it’s not quite as cut-and-dried as I’ve outlined here.
 Want to learn more?
-Join us at our next HUG event where I’ll will be diving into these topics further.
+Check out this recording of our HubSpot User Group meet-up where we dove into these topics further.

 Topics: Lead Nurturing